Bertrand256/dash-masternode-tool/doc/config-connection-ssh.md

-## Connection to remote Dash daemon through on SSH tunnel
+## Connection through an SSH tunnel

 ### SSH tunnels
-If you - as probably most masternode owners - have your masternode runnung under VPS service and you have access to it via SSH, then using it as a JSON-RPC gateway will probably be the best option for you.
+If you - as probably most masternode owners - have your masternode runnung under VPS service and have access to it via SSH, then using it as a JSON-RPC gateway will probably be the best option for you.

 For security reasons, the TCP port used for JSON-RPC communication (9998 by dafault) should be blocked on Dash full-nodes.
 For this reason, you will not be able to connect to it directly over the Internet.
 However, if you have SSH access to this server, you can create a secure channel that connects the local machine to the remote JSON-RPC service so that the DMT application feels like the remote service was working locally.